mi-m1/idioms_contrastive_evaluation/README.md

   * <s>split into 4 (more or less) equal groups</s>
   * log-log graph based on F1
   * familarity vs. frequency graph
+    - [X] Tried with lemma frequency of the whole expression: plot_macro and plot_micro folders
+    - [ ] Try with familiarity measures
+    - [ ] Try with different frequency measures?
+        - [ ] Kucera and Francis
   * familarity vs. performance (F1)